×

 If you have not spent a lot of time in Puerto Vallarta, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "Deciding whether to buy or rent a home in Puerto Vallarta depends on your individual needs, preferences and budget.
 Renting a home might suit those looking for short-term housing or those who enjoy variety in their living arrangements.
 Purchasing a home could be a great option for those looking for a long-term residence or those wanting the security of owning their own property.
-Before making your decision, consider your personal preferences, needs and budget, as well as the benefits and drawbacks associated with each option," explained one person living in Puerto Vallarta, Mexico.
+Before making your decision, consider your personal preferences, needs and budget, as well as the benefits and drawbacks associated with each option," explained one expat living in Puerto Vallarta, Mexico.

 What do I need to know when buying property in Puerto Vallarta?